 Complete Part III if the organization answered “Yes” to Form 990, Part IV, line 8.

-Organizations that receive contributions of works of art, historical treasures, and similar assets that do not maintain collections as described in SFAS 116 (ASC 958-360-20) are not required to complete Part III, but may be required to complete Schedule M.
+Organizations that receive contributions of works of art, historical treasures, and similar assets that do not maintain collections as described in the Statement of Financial Accounting Standards, SFAS 116 (ASC 958-360-20), are not required to complete Part III, but may be required to complete Schedule M.

 For lines 1 and 2, refer to SFAS 116 (ASC 958) for meanings of the various terms.